Pentium 4: Willamette

 Willamette, the project codename for the first NetBurst microarchitecture implementation, experienced long delays in the completion of its design process.
 The project was started in 1998, when Intel saw the Pentium II as their permanent line.
 At that time, the Willamette core was expected to operate at frequencies up to about 1 GHz.
 However, the Pentium III was released while Willamette was still being finished.
 Due to the radical differences between the P6 and NetBurst microarchitectures, Intel could not market Willamette as a Pentium III, so it was marketed as the Pentium 4.

 On November 20, 2000, Intel released the Willamette-based Pentium 4 clocked at 1.4 and 1.5 GHz.
 Most industry experts regarded the initial release as a stopgap product, introduced before it was truly ready.
 According to these experts, the Pentium 4 was released because the competing Thunderbird-based AMD Athlon was outperforming the aging Pentium III, and further improvements to the Pentium III were not yet possible.
-This Pentium 4 was produced using a 180 nm process and initially used Socket 423 (also called socket W, for "Willamette"), with later revisions moving to Socket 478 (socket N, for "Northwood").
+This Pentium 4 was produced using a 180 nm process and initially used Socket 423, with later revisions moving to Socket 478.
 These variants were identified by the Intel product codes 80528 and 80531 respectively.